-Dr. John Marshall and Dr. Neeraj Narula at McMaster University in Hamilton are helping patients take a more active role in their healthcare by implementing a tool that allows patients and healthcare teams to better monitor the patients’ disease between planned visits.
+Dr. John Marshall and Dr. Neeraj Narula at McMaster University Medical Centre in Hamilton are helping patients take a more active role in their healthcare by implementing MyGut, a combination of a mobile application and web-based platform.
+The MyGut program allows patients and healthcare teams to monitor the patients’ disease between planned visits.
 The electronic reporting tool also gives healthcare providers more robust information during visits with patients.

 Reducing chronic steroid use

 People with Crohn’s or colitis are often prescribed steroids to control their symptoms.
 While this treatment can be effective at relieving symptoms, it carries the potential for a number of short and long-term side effects.